khourious/minion-seq/README.md

 #### Tips

-If this is your first time using `conda` and `snakemake`, you'll need to add the path to your version of miniconda to your bash profile.
-To check whether a path already exists, do `echo $PATH`.
-If there isn't a path to conda in the bash profile already, make one using `export PATH=$PATH:~/softwares/miniconda3/bin`.

-If you had a single sample that failed, rather than re-running the pipeline on all the samples again, change the config file so that the pipeline will only run on the _single_ failed sample.
+If you had a single sample that failed, rather than re-running the pipeline on all the samples again, change the config file so that the pipeline will *only run on the single* failed sample.

 -----